kastle-lab/kastle-drawbridge/knowledge-graphs/03-modeling-technologies/sparql.md

 # Query Syntax

 Below is a simple example of a SPARQL query.
-To summarize, this query will return all subjects linked by the predicate `klab:member` to any object.
+To summarize, this query will return all subjects, under the variable `?kastle_member`, linked by the predicate `klab:member` to any object.

 ```sql
 PREFIX klab: <https://kastle-lab.org/ontology/>